Mainframe-Archive/mainframe-os/docs/faq.md

 ---

 ## What is Mainframe OS?
-Mainframe OS is a platform for end users to find and use dapps, and for developers to build and deploy dapps.
+Mainframe OS is a platform that makes it easy for end users to find and use dapps, and for developers to build and deploy dapps.
+A unique network design delivers unparallelled privacy and security, by default.
 Mainframe OS provides users with the elegant and cohesive UI comforts they have come to expect from a modern platform.
 Users can manage identity, wallets, contacts, and other security features in a single, integrated experience.

 Mainframe OS takes care of all underlying web3 infrastructure and services, removing friction and making blockchain functionality accessible and seamless.